Ayaneo Kun Handheld Gaming PC Performance Review

 Forza Horizon 5 | 36 | 44 | 26 | 27 |

-Naturally, these systems are mostly about striking the ideal balance between visuals, frame rate, and battery life; therefore, I tested several additional under changed conditions.
+ffer similar performance levels, the Air Plus is expected to excel in CPU-intensive games such as Total War: Valhalla III.
+Compared to the previous generation, naturally, these systems primarily focus on achieving the ideal balance between visuals, frame rate, and battery life; therefore, I tested several additional scenarios under different conditions.

-Given its 54-watt TDP was one of its strongest selling features, I wanted to know what type of enhancements it would provide.
-Next to nothing is the response.
-As you can see, the Radeon 780M strikes a barrier that pure watts cannot surpass across 800p, 1200p, and 1600p.
+Its 54-watt TDP was one of its strongest selling features, and I wanted to know what type of enhancements it would have.
+The largest change in these games was only two FPS, which is imperceptible in real-world gaming.
+Pure watts cannot surpass 800p, 1200p, and 1600p.

-Only two FPS, which is invisible in real-world gaming, was the largest change in these games.
-Though it hardly extended more than five fps and still wasn't worth the much-shortened battery life, I observed larger advances in several lesser games that I didn't fully test.
+The largest change in these games was only two FPS, which is imperceptible in real-world gaming.
+Though it hardly extended more than five fps and still wasn't worth the much-shortened battery life, I observed larger advances in several lesser games that I didn't fully sense.

 Furthermore, running the fans full bore using the device at such a high TDP approaches gaming laptop levels of loudness.

-When this starts to make sense is if you replace a full-sized PC with a Kun.
+When this starts to make sense, it's if you replace a full-sized PC with a Kun.
 The CPU gains additional power even while the built-in GPU runs against a limit.
 For more demanding PC operations like video editing and rendering, the greater TDP lets it function at faster rates for longer periods of time, therefore providing a much better match.

-Every Ayaneo has been able to replace a PC, but they were always hindered with these more taxing chores.
+Every Ayaneo has the ability to replace a PC, but these more taxing chores have always hindered it.
 It is much more like a full-fledged workstation than any other portable on the market today, as the Kun lets it operate at full capacity.

 Although the gaming performance of the Ryzen 7 7840U is like that of other handhelds, the Kun experience distinguishes it.

-The touch pads transform games.
-Although theoretically you could use them to manipulate a mouse in-game, I would not advise them for that any more than using a touchpad on a laptop for gaming.
-Rather, they complete the experience of carrying around Windows on a portable.
+The touchpad transforms games.
+Although theoretically you could use them to manipulate a mouse in-game, I would not advise them to do that any more than use a touchpad on a laptop for gaming.
+Instead, these features enhance the experience of using Windows on a portable device.

-The back buttons are also really excellent.
-Though they match many of the top Xbox controllers and perform just as you would expect, they additionally let you map trigger pulls—something not normally achievable.
+Buttons are also exceptionally well-designed.
+Although these back buttons match many of the top Xbox controllers and perform as expected, they also allow you to map trigger pulls—something that is not typically possible.
 You need not just engage in competitive games to get benefits either.

-Playing Spider-Man: Remastered mapped dodge to a rear button, felt comfortable, and improved my agility and fighting ability.
+Playing Spider-Man: Remastered, I mapped dodge to a rear button, felt comfortable, and improved my agility and fighting ability.

-Also a good addition is a kickstand.
-Thanks to its larger screen, it's been a major absent element on previous versions and is much more appreciated today.
+Also a useful addition is a kickstand.
+Today, we tested the larger screen, a major factor in making it the most portable Windows handheld available.
 Especially while traveling, connecting a controller or putting it up on the desk to view Netflix is a terrific choice.

-And the Ayaneo Kun seems like the most portable of any Windows handheld available today owing to its massive battery.
+And the Ayaneo Kun seems to be the most portable Windows handheld available today, owing to its massive battery.

 Although you won't be using it at 54 watts on battery for very long—less than an hour of gaming in my testing—at 25 watts, a TDP appropriate for new games on battery, it lasted almost three hours running hard games.

-I stretched it another hour with a 15-watt TDP.
+I extended the battery life by another hour while using a 15-watt thermal design power (TDP).
 Less demanding games let you stretch it even farther.
-I felt fine leaving the home without a charger, knowing this is the first handheld of its kind.
+I felt fine leaving the home without a charger, knowing that the device is the first handheld of its kind.
 That's very significant.

 Conclusion